projectexpert/project-advanced/README.md

 organization, following the most usual Project Management Initiation and Planning workflow as per PMBOK and ISO 21500.

-The target is to be able to manage projects with different methodologies as a hybrid (waterfall, iterative, agile) framework.
+The target is being able to manage projects using different methodologies as a hybrid (waterfall, iterative, agile) framework and to be able to manage a composite organization through an organization wide WBS and in a multi company environment... so quite a job to do (in our spare time).

 ## MAIN CONCEPT
 Picture will be updated as the concept developes: